Jan 20, 2021 Stacy Crooks

 Myth: I can’t afford to submit the FAFSA.

-Truth: You never have to pay to submit the FAFSA.
+Truth: You should never have to pay to submit the FAFSA.
 If you see any indication otherwise, you’re not on a sanctioned website – studentaid.gov is the only website through which you should submit the FAFSA.
-There are many free services to help you complete the form if you want assistance such as the College Planning Center.
+There are free services available to help you complete the form if you want assistance, such as the College Planning Center.

 For more information on financial aid and FAFSA, download our free Financial Aid 101 Guide.